Gauge Theories and Fiber Bundles: Definitions, Pictures, and Results: Generalizing tangent spaces

 so that the right action of the matrix $g$ is literally matrix multiplication from the right on the basis row vector $p=e_{p\mu}$.
 Alternative ways of writing this relation include

 In particular, if $f_{i}(p)=g$ then we have

 \begin{framed} \sun{} Note that since the right action on $\pi^{-1}(x)$ is by a fixed matrix, it acts as a transformation relative to each $e_{p}$, not as a transformation on the internal space $V_{x}$ in which all of the bases in $\pi^{-1}(x)$ live.
-As a concrete example, if $g^{0}{}_{0}=1$ and $g^{\lambda\neq0}{}_{0}=0$, then $e_{g(p)0}=e_{p0}$, meaning that the transformation $p\mapsto g(p)$ leaves the first component of all bases in $\pi^{-1}(x)$ unaffected.
-This behavior contrasts with that of a transformation on $V_{x}$ itself, which as we will see in the next section is a gauge transformation. \end{framed}
+As a concrete example, if $g^{0}{}_{0}=1$ and $g^{\lambda\neq0}{}_{0}=0$, then $e_{g(p)0}=e_{p0}$, meaning that the transformation $p\mapsto g(p)$ leaves first vector of all bases in $\pi^{-1}(x)$ unaffected, regardless of that vector's direction.
+This behavior contrasts with that of a transformation on $V_{x}$ itself, which as we will see in the next section is a gauge transformation.\end{framed}